ohsu-cedar-comp-hub/WGS-nextflow-workflow/README.md

 Current workflow design for single and paired FASTQ files:
   1.)
 QC with Fastqc
   2.)
-QC with FastQC and MultiQC
-  2.)
-Trim with Trimmomatic
+Trim with TrimmomaticPE
   3.)
-Align with BWA-MEM2
+Fastqc on trimmed reads
+  4.)
+MultiQC on trimmed reads
+  5.)
+Alignment with bwa-mem2
+  6.) sort and index with samtools
+  7.)
+Mark duplicates with gatk MarkDuplicates
+  8.) somatic variant calling with gatk Mutect2
+  9.)
+Annotating variants with snpEff

 Prerequisites: environment set-up
   1.)
 Conda create -n NAME python=3.11